-Name of th e Graphic representation Description product Cocoa Base Equivalents Sal Based CBE CBEs are vegetable fats used both for food and cosmetics applications.
+Name of product the Graphic repre sentation Description Cocoa Equivalents Based Sal Based CBE Shea Based CBE' CBEs are vegetable fats used both for food and cosmetics applications.
 CBEs include Shea, Sal and other common butters such as illipe, kokum, mowrah, mango and palm butters.
 Physical and Chemical Properties of CBE is similar to Cocoa Butter.
 Palm and Shea oil/ Sal Oil are frequently used as a low cost alternative to cocoa butter.
 Both have no maximum amount of fat that they can be mixed with, which helps them be versatile in chocolate, candies and other sweet treats.
 We have recently, started manufacturing

 CBE albeit in a small proportion.
-Once we set up our proposed integrated manufacturing facility, we aim to focus on manufacture of CBE in a higher proportion as compared to manufacture of stearine with a view to grow our business and results of operations.
-Sal Fat Sal seeds possess a fat content of 12% to 14%.
+Once we set up our proposed integrated manufacturing facility, we aim to focus on manufacture of CBE in a higher proportion as compared to manufacture of stearine with a view to grow our business and results of Sal Fat operations.
+Sal seeds possess a fat content of 12% to 14%.
 The fat is extracted in a Solvent Extraction Plant in the presence of hexane.
 The extracted Sal oil is refined using conventional refining methods.
 For Sal the market is now open to all states & free trade in India.
 Sal is now denationalized in all the states like Chhattisgarh, Odisha, Madhya Pradesh and Jharkhand.
 Sal Stearine Sal Stearine is a fractionated product of Sal Fat produced by physical press fractional or by Solvent Fractionation Process.
 The stearine thus obtained is 56% to 70% of the Sal Fat taken initially.
 The Stearine is harder than cocoa butter and can thus be used easily as a substitute in CBE or CBR, which is why it is also used in the manufacture of plain chocolates